jeeachoi/PCA_Shiny/README.md

 - Gene_loading.csv: Gene loading for the top k PCs are shown.
 - SortedGene_loadings.csv: For each of the top k PCs, genes are sorted by their absolute loadings in each PC.
 - Variance_explained.csv: Percentage of SD explained by each PC.
+- PCA_info.txt: This file contains all input parameters.
 ## Note
 The 'create new folder' button in the output folder selection pop-up is disfunctional right now